XaF/omni/README.md

 - `node` operation object, which can hold the following parameters:
   - `version` *[string]* the version of NodeJS to install and use in the repository; if the version is not specified, the latest available through asdf will be installed.

-- `asdf` operation object, which can hold the following parameters:
-  - `tool` **(required)** *[string]* the name of the tool to install, any of the tools provided by asdf are available
-  - `version` *[string]* the version of the tool to install and use in the repository; if the version is not specified, the latest available through asdf will be installed.

 - `custom` operation object, which can hold the following parameters:
   - `meet` **(required)** *[string, shell script]* the command to run to meet the requirement